-With the right planning you can make qualifying for a mortgage while being self employed easier.
+With the right planning we can make qualifying for a mortgage while being self employed easier.

 Reduce your deductions in the years leading up to buying a house.
-This will help increase your Line 150 from your Notice of Assessments and therefore increase your average income that a lender will use to qualify you.
+This will help increase your Line 150 from your Notice of Assessments.
+Therefore, this will increase your average income that a lender will use to qualify you.

 Keep an eye on timing.
-If you are planning on taking time off work, maternity leave, traveling, parental leave and so on, this could reduce your average income.
+If you are planning on taking time off work, maternity leave, traveling, parental leave, etc, this could reduce your average income.

-Talk to your mortgage broker about self employed programs.
-Although some traditional lenders have moved away from stated income programs, there are still some great programs available with other banks and lends.
-More options are important when it comes to self employed individuals.
-With stated income mortgages a lender can look more to your gross income instead of your income after deductions.
+Talk to an Ottawa mortgage broker about self employed programs.
+Although some traditional lenders have moved away from stated income programs, there are still some great programs available with lenders.
+More options are important when it comes to being self employed.
+Also, with stated income mortgages a lender can look to your gross income instead of your income after deductions.

 Increase your down payment or add a second mortgage.
-With 20% down a lender will not typically need to follow the mortgage insurer’s (ie CMHC) more rigid guidelines and this may allow you more flexibility.
+With 20% down, a lender will not typically need to follow the mortgage insurer’s (ie CMHC) more rigid guidelines.
+This may allow you more flexibility.

 To learn more about applying for a mortgage when self employed, I invite you to contact me today.